Hostice (Ruda nad Moravou): History

 In 1397, Hostice was considered to be two separated villages - Velká Hostyz (literally Great Hostyz) and Malá Hostyz (literally Little Hostyz).
 Malá Hostyz is referred as deserted in a note from 1489.
 Malá Hostyz was probably in place of nowadays Pustá hamlet.

 Hostice was for all of its history part of Ruda nad Moravou manor.
-During the 1870s, button manufactory was established.
-Brushes producing was started in 1918 operating to 1991.
-Hostice farmers resisted to the collectivization up to 1957.
+During the 1870s, a button manufactory was established.
+Brushes production was started in 1918 and continued operating until 1991.
+Hostice farmers resisted to collectivization up to 1957.